National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/governance.md

 This also provides a resource for other researchers facing similar governance needs.

 The N3C Governance framework was developed with guidance from the NIH Office of the General Counsel.
-As data steward, NCATS has fiduciary responsibility for the data Enclave and adjudicating access.
+As data steward, NCATS has fiduciary responsibility for the N3C Data Enclave and adjudicating access.
 As such, NCATS is responsible for establishing the terms for data contribution and use, user training requirements, and Enclave usage accountability mechanisms.
 Participating in N3C necessitates both organization-level agreement(s) and user commitments to the [N3C User Code of Conduct](https://ncats.nih.gov/n3c/resources/data-user-code-of-conduct) and other N3C governance requirements.